eintrittfrei/SEI56-Project-3/README.md

 7 days

 ## Project Brief:
-* Build a full-stack application by making your own backend and your own front-end.
+* Build a full-stack application by making your own back-end and your own front-end.
 * Use an Express API to serve your data from a Mongo database.
 * Consume your API with a separate front-end built with React.
 * Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models.